What you will study

 Principles of safeguarding and protection in health and social care

 Handle information in health and social care settings

 In addition to the core units, you will choose optional units that suit your current work role, and these will be discussed and planned with your Assessor, to achieve a further 22 credits.

 How you will be assessed

-You will be allocated an Assessor who will work with you to compile an electronic portfolio of evidence of your competence and knowledge.
-You will be required to compile a portfolio of evidence of your competence and knowledge, which your Assessor will help you to prepare.
+You will be allocated an Assessor who will visit you in your workplace and observe you carrying out your daily tasks and duties.
+You will be required to compile an electronic portfolio of evidence of your competence and knowledge, which your Assessor will help you to prepare.
 You will need to work towards an end point assessment, which includes the following components:

 1. A multiple choice and short answer test